akskytog/ESP-OTA-Templates/copy_OTA_files.md

 ## Background
-When a sketch is updated, a new .bin file is created (in USER/Documents/MySoftwareProjects/ArduinoOutput/)   and the JSON file to indicate a new version and to point to the new executable .bin file is updated (in USER/Documents/MySoftwareProjects/PROJECT-NAME/src/FOTA/) - usually names fota_fleet.json
+When a sketch is updated, a new .bin file is created (in USER/Documents/MySoftwareProjects/ArduinoOutput/)   and the JSON file to indicate a new version and to point to the new executable .bin file is updated (in USER/Documents/MySoftwareProjects/PROJECT-NAME/src/FOTA/) - usually named fota_fleet.json

 Once updated or created, these exist on the machine running VSCode (usually a Windows Desktop computer).
 These need to be copied to the webserver running on the Raspberry Pi that is accessed by the ESP32 so that the new